WHAT IS COMPOST, WHAT’S SPECIAL ABOUT IT, AND WHAT CAN I PUT IN IT?

 Also, try avoiding anything that had chemicals in it before, as it could disrupt the natural composition cycle.

 A couple of options online is a 5-gallon bucket option here.
-Or maybe you already have a 5-gallon bucket and just need a lid, this one should work for you here.
+Or maybe you already have a 5-gallon (18.92 liters) bucket and just need a lid, this one should work for you here.
 If you don’t want a screw-top lid, there is a bundle of buckets here.

 I rotate about three of the 5-gallon buckets, once all three are filled, then I drop them off.
 I frequently drop off since I’m primarily plant-based and enjoy gardening!
 I end up with a lot of scraps.